15 Best CMS For Ecommerce in 2026: What a CMS Is and How to Choose One

 Open-source platforms provide a different paradigm, offering software with freely downloadable source code.
 Here are some of the most distinctive features of these systems:

-• offers functions for flexible, scalable, and customizable websites
+• Offers functions for flexible, scalable, and customizable websites

-• provides freedom to choose hosting preferences
+• Provides freedom to choose hosting preferences

-• free to download and modify
+• Free to download and modify

 Note that basic versions with a set of features don’t include installation, security, hosting, maintenance, and support.
 Examples of open-source platforms are Magento Open Source, PrestaShop, Shopware, and WooCommerce.